 MORNING & AFTERNOON RIDE TIME – Snacks & Hydration

-Hamburgers * Cheeseburgers *Made to Order Sandwiches * Hot Dogs * Corn Dogs * Digiorno Pizzas *Fresh Fruit & Fixin’s * French Fries * Tater Tots * Salads * Chicken Nuggets * Mac & Cheese * Boiled Eggs * Daily Dessert * Lemonade * Water * Condiments
+Hamburgers * Cheeseburgers *Made to Order Sandwiches * Hot Dogs * Corn Dogs * Digiorno Pizzas *Fresh Fruit & Fixin’s * French Fries * Salads * Chicken Nuggets * Mac & Cheese * Boiled Eggs * Daily Dessert * Lemonade * Water * Condiments

 All of our hot foods are cooked or oven-baked fresh on a daily basis.
 Our sandwiches are handmade and include deli-style meats and cheeses, PB&J or Nutella choices.
-Sample fruits and veggies include grapes, bananas, lettuce, tomatoes, onions, baby carrots, snap peas, sliced pickles & kosher dill pickle spears.
-Dessert changes daily, from oversized cookies to ice cream treats, brownies and cupcakes.
+Sample fruits and veggies include grapes, bananas, lettuce, tomatoes, onions, baby carrots, snap peas & sliced dill pickles.
+Dessert changes daily, from oversized cookies to ice cream treats, brownies and cupcakes and pudding.
 Condiments include staples such as ketchup, mustard, mayonnaise, ranch dressing and picante sauce.

 After riding is done for the day, our campers cool off at the Pool where we serve them chilled watermelon slices & frozen ice pops.
 We go through one whole watermelon a day and lots of ice pops, in every imaginable color and flavor.
 Very popular!